kris-brown/SMT_term_rewriting/README.md

  - Connect to [SMT-switch](https://github.com/makaimann/smt-switch) and [cosa2](https://github.com/upscale-project/cosa2) to do model checking.
  - Cleaning things up / more documentation.

-## Usage
+## Input structure

+To run this, first install [CVC4](https://github.com/CVC4/CVC4), then compile the program `src/ast.cpp` (this works on my Mac by running `src/bin/build.sh`).
+The executable can be called with a file, e.g. `build/ast < data/inputs1`, or with no arguments to be prompted for the required inputs, which are:
+    1. A user-specified theory (by name or path)
+    2. A starting term in that theory
+    3. A goal term in that theory
+    4. How many rewrite steps are needed
+    5. Max depth in the abstract syntax tree we want to be able to apply rewrites.

 GATs can be declared in two ways.
-Firstly, they can be constructed with a C++ API, with examples in the `src/theories` folder.
-To make these accessible, an additional line must be added to the `alltheories` function in `src/theories/theories.hpp`.
-However, at runtime it's also possible to point to a file with a GAT.
-Each theory currently in `src/theories` has an equivalent model data file in the `data` folder.
-This is an snippet of the theory of arrays, to which we can read and write objects:
+Firstly, they can be constructed with a C++ API, with examples in the `src/theories` folder (to make these accessible, an additional line must be added to the `alltheories` function in `src/theories/theories.hpp`).
+However, it's also possible to point to a file specifying a GAT.
+Each theory currently in `src/theories` has an equivalent model data file in the `data` folder to show how this is done.
+This is an snippet of the theory of arrays, with which we can read and write objects:
 ```
 Sort Ob "Ob" "Some datatype that can be stored in an array" []
 Sort N "Nat" "A natural number: 0, 1, 2, ..." []